nicokaiser/hugo-theme-gallery/README.md

 ### Customization

 The theme is very opinionated but kept simple to you can create a customized version.
-CSS is generated with Tailwind, PostCSS and Hugo Pipes, so you can use additional Tailwind utility classes in your custom templates.

-Custom CSS can be used in `assets/css/custom.css` (see the example in `exampleSite`).
+CSS is generated with Hugo Pipes, so you can add additional CSS in `assets/css/custom.css` (see example in `exampleSite`).

 ## Author